The Salaf’s Secret to Knowledge: Action Over Debate

 Before trying to prove others wrong, ask yourself: Have I implemented this in my own life?

 This was the approach of the Salaf.
 They did not waste time in endless discussions.
-They internalized knowledge before externalizing it.
+They internalised knowledge before externalising it.

 The Power of Listening: A Forgotten Sunnah